WeWork Rebrands to ‘The We Company’ After Softbank Calls Off Investment Deal of $16 Billion

 Notably, the news of the company’s decision of rebranding its name came just a day after reports surfaced regarding the failure of SoftBank ( the largest investor of WeWork) to grant an investment of $16 billion which was the plan initially.
 The Japanese investment firm, Softbank had previously made a deal of investing an extra $16 billion which was then called off due to a wrecking market turmoil.
 Instead of it, SoftBank will now be investing just $2 billion.
 The initial deal would have given WeWork an opportunity to achieve a greater position in the growing market but now the staggering difference in the numbers has given rise to some serious queries regarding the company’s first battle with a real economic downturn in its nine years of existence.
 This is, however, a piece of interesting news for WeWork Competitors.

 Despite the looming threat, Neumann is positive that this problem will not cause any damage to his company as he believes experimenting and taking risks has always led to fruitful discoveries.
 Till date, WeWork Company has managed to reach approximately 5 million people; making huge developments as it went along its journey.
 During the founding days of WeWork, Adam and his co-founder Miguel McKelvey had mapped out their journey while coming up with projects like WeSail, WeSleep, WeBank which may be worked upon this year.
-Earlier this year, WeWork was one of the investors in The Wing, a women-focused coworking space.

 It will be interesting to see how Adam Neumann deals with the situation while handling the upcoming projects simultaneously.